Costs and Financial Aid

-Departmental assistantships do not carry a stipend for summer.
-Continuation of assistantship
+Day.
+Departmental assistantships do not typically carry a stipend for summer.
+Continuation

 Some domestic students and international students may also be eligible for Tuition Awards (tuition exemptions).
 Separate applications are not required for these awards.
 Upon receiving promising candidates, the Director of Graduate Studies will make nominations for these awards.
 These awards exempt students from tuition and the nonresident fee, but they do not pay a stipend and students must pay all other required fees.
 Students in good standing who received a tuition award when they entered the program may be moved to departmental assistantships if funds become available.

 Occasionally, faculty will secure external funding for graduate research assistantships that may include a higher stipend and summer support.
 Additionally, some sociology graduate students secure assistantships from other units on the LSU campus that may pay a higher or lower stipend and/or may provide summer support.
 Sometimes there are opportunities for summer teaching.
 These forms of assistantships require separate applications.
 The Graduate School has more information about graduate assistantships.